22 historically women’s colleges have formal policies that admit at least some trans students:

 Wellesley College: “will consider for admission any applicant who lives as a woman and consistently identifies as a woman; therefore, candidates assigned male at birth who identify as women are eligible to apply for admission.
 Those assigned female at birth who identify as men are not eligible for consideration for admission.”
 Individuals assigned female at birth who identify as nonbinary are eligible to apply if they “feel they belong in our community of women.”
 Individuals assigned female at birth who self-identify as men while at the institution are able to continue to earn a degree there.

-Four historically women’s colleges have formal policies that prevent most trans women from being admitted:
+Three historically women’s colleges have policies that prevent most trans women from being admitted:

 Cottey College: “As a women’s institution, Cottey College considers for admission those applicants who indicate a legally-assigned sex of female on their application.”